2019–20 Australian region cyclone season: Severe Tropical Cyclone Ferdinand

 Around this time, Ferdinand's equatorward outflow channel began to be affected by outflow from the approaching Ex–Tropical Cyclone Esther, located approximately 1890 km to the east, over the Northern Territory.
 During 26 February, a layer of peripheral dry air in the lower troposphere also started becoming entrained into the system's circulation.
 The combined effects of these atmospheric changes caused Ferdinand to begin to weaken quickly.
 The previously well-defined eye became indiscernible on satellite imagery, and deep convection began to reduce in coverage around the system.
 Ferdinand weakened to Category 1 on the SSHWS at 00:00 UTC the following day, and the BOM downgraded the system to Category 2 on the Australian scale six hours later.
 Under the steering influence of a mid-level ridge located to the southeast, Ferdinand began tracking towards the west-northwest, and then westwards, on 27 February.
 After being downgraded to a tropical storm on the SSHWS at 12:00 UTC, Ferdinand's rate of weakening slowed considerably, with the system maintaining a relatively constant intensity throughout the overnight period despite dry air wrapping entirely around the cyclone.
+Post-storm analysis in August 2022 would later upgrade Ferdinand to a low-end Category 4 system.